CurtisNewbie/Rabbitmq-notes/RabbitMQ-in-depth-notes.md

 *Typical Usage:*

-The gateway can use websocket to maintain a connection with the client, client request some heavy jobs, which is published to worker queue and consumed by a cluster of worker nodes, one of these worker gets to do the job and replies the response to the response queue with a correct `correlation_id`, the gateway consumes messages from response queue, it can then identifies which client requested the job by `correlation_id`, and sends the result back to the client.
+The gateway can use websocket to maintain a connection with the client, client request some heavy jobs, which is published to worker queue and consumed by a cluster of worker nodes, one of these worker gets to do the job and replies the response to the response queue with a correct `correlation_id`, the gateway consumes messages from response queue, it can then identify which client requested the job by `correlation_id`, and sends the result back to the client.

 ```